7oiden/community-science-museum-sp1/README.md

 As part of the Noroff portfolio assignment the site was given a design overhaul, as well as som added JavaScript in 2021.

+To better reflect my current design skills I gave the site a further facelift in the autumn of 2022.

 <hr/>

 ## Assignment brief